timopaul/idealo-merchant-order-api-v2-php-sdk/README.md

     $response = $client->sendRequest($request);

 Revocation of an order with idealo.
-A revocation is required.
+The revocation is required.
 A withdrawal does not automatically trigger a refund.
 To refund an order, please use `RefundOrder`.

 ### RefundOrder